 But don’t go around changing your pet’s food every time it refuses to eat the same food.
 If you know they are fussy eaters, catering to their preferences may do them more disservice in the long run.
 Proper behavioral training is the solution to this issue.

-How do manufacturers determine their price?
+How do manufacturers determine their prices?

 Why?
-First up, just take protein for example, I can take a whole bunch of hair, nails and skin of animals, grind them up and make them into kibbles and they will show a good level of protein, well, because they are protein.
+First up, just take protein, for example, I can take a whole bunch of hair, nails, and skin of animals, grind them up and make them into kibbles, and they will show a good level of protein, well, because they are protein.

 What should I look for?

 - Suited for your pet’s activity level: If you aren’t working out, you don’t need protein shakes.
-If your pet is more laid back, giving him a high protein diet might do him more harm than good.
+If your pet is more laid back, giving him a high-protein diet might do him more harm than good.
 Remember, less is more.

 Secondly, ask around if you have friends whose pets are on raw diets.

-Watch out for these traps
+Watch out for these traps.

 Take your money and get supplements instead